 Now would La Virgen approve of this though?
 Well, it’s tough to say honestly, but perhaps she wants Pancracio to fulfill this wish for his mother since an angel (yes, really) aides him.
 When the movie reaches near the end, a tattered Pancracio crawls on his knees in La Villa while other patrons stand & walk with him.
 It’s an amusing scene but oh so powerful as well!

-Promesa A Una Madre Moribunda is a movie I was glad to have seen because why wouldn’t I not want to see Agustin Bernal’s spiritual awakening?
+Promesa A Una Madre Moribunda is a movie I was glad to have seen because here we witness Agustin Bernal’s spiritual awakening.
 This movie is so unusual, so out of the ordinary and so damn fun.
 Agustin Bernal of course is always a pleasure to see in the movies & boy do we miss him dearly.
 Also, seeing him crawl in the actual Villa will forever be embedded in my head.
 It was like watching The Passion of the Christ all over again, only this time there’s guns firing & stabbings with big knives.
 I also loved Julio Rasec in the movie as the leading sleazy militant.
 Rasec always played the bad guy in the movies, but he’s a likable one of course!

 Once the closing credits of Promesa A Una Madre Moribunda is finished, we are treated to bloopers of the movie.
 Yes.
 Bloopers.
 Fucking aye.